 Most students have a good idea of the entry system to college.
 This guide will help you gain that knowledge and will direct you to the right place if you are looking for more information.
 Keep yourself informed and up to date:

 - phone the colleges;

 - visit the websites;

-- talk to staff at your son or daughter's school.
+- talk to staff at your child's school.

-Encourage your son or daughter to do the same.
+Encourage your child to do the same.

 The Leaving Certificate explained